MathieuTuli/python-shape-grammars/README.md

-#Python Shape Grammars Programming#
+# Python Shape Grammars Programming

-##Program for programming shape grammars in python##
+## Updates
+- November 17, 2021: I've decided to revisit this, and spruce it up into a proper program

+## Information

-##This program was developed to manipulate rectangular-based shape grammars, and does not cover shapes that would not have perpendicular edges###
+This program was developed to manipulate rectangular-based shape grammars, and does not cover shapes that would not have perpendicular edges